fruch/pytest-elk-reporter/README.md

     * Circle CI
     * Github Actions
   * username if available
-* Report a test summery to Elastic for each session with all the context data
+* Report a test summary to Elastic for each session with all the context data
-* can append any user data into the context sent to elastic
+* Append any user data into the context sent to Elastic

 ## Requirements